 How Do Maine Coons Show Affection?

 Maine Coons show affection by following their owners from room to room, mimicking their behavior, and staring at them.
 They may also lick or bite you gently, or sleep next to you at night.
-They can also show their affection with their tail; when they are feeling friendly or excited to see you, they usually stick their tails straight up.

 To help you understand your Maine Coon cat better, here is a list of ways your cat might be showing you love (source 1,2):